Integrating BTM with Hibernate

 Hibernate cannot directly create a BTM

 PoolingDataSource.
-You will have to create them yourself (either via the API or the Resource Loader) and make sure they are bound to a JNDI server.
+You will have to create them yourself (either via the API or the Resource Loader) then bind them to a JNDI server.

 As you can expect, you will need to create one